rexeven7/green-river-demo/README.md

-# River Trading Game - Setup Instructions
+# Green River Concept Demo - Setup Instructions

 ## Prerequisites
 - Node.js and npm installed on your computer